ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 a WebTransport data stream.
 This ensures reliable delivery of the ID field associating the data stream with a WebTransport session.

-WebTransport endpoints MUST forward the error code for a stream associated with a known session to the application that owns that session.
+The error code from a WebTransport stream reset MUST be delivered unchanged, both by intermediaries forwarding on the wire and by endpoints delivering to the application.
 Upon receiving a RESET_STREAM or STOP_SENDING frame on a WebTransport stream, an intermediary MUST send the same frame type, with the corresponding error code, to the next hop on that stream.
 If a RESET_STREAM or STOP_SENDING frame is received with an error code outside the range reserved for WT_APPLICATION_ERROR, the stream is still considered reset, but the error code is not mapped to a WebTransport application error code.
 The WebTransport implementation SHOULD deliver this to the application as a stream reset with no application error code.

 ## Datagrams